bevyengine/rfcs/rfcs/12-primitive-shapes.md

 // A 3d frustum used to represent the volume rendered by a camera, defined by the 6 planes that set the frustum limits. struct Frustum {
-  near: Plane,
+  near: Plane3d,
-  far: Plane,
+  far: Plane3d,
-  top: Plane,
+  top: Plane3d,
-  bottom: Plane,
+  bottom: Plane3d,
-  left: Plane,
+  left: Plane3d,
-  right: Plane,
+  right: Plane3d,
 }
 impl Meshable for Frustum {}